AmenAnthem/emuhub-legacy/README.md

 Next is the commands screen.
 Your emulators are displayed here.
 You can switch through your emulators with your keyboard or your gamepad.
 Select an emulator to go to start it's command.

 Gamepad controls:
-- left or A: go to previous game
+- left or A: go to previous emulator
-- right or D: go to next game
+- right or D: go to next emulator
-- Enter or Space: select game
+- Enter or Space: select emulator
 - ESC or Backspace: go back to the systems screen

 Keyboard controls: